valyd8chain/dockerized-harmony-node/README.md

 Once you have your node container up and running, you can check on how things are working with `docker exec -it validator_node bin/bash`

 # <a name="Disclaimer">Disclaimer</a>
+Use this at your own risk!
+This project is a proof of concept and experiment.
+The Harmony Team does not recommend running containerized nodes on their network due to the additional computational overhead.
+Your node may underperform, lose blocks, or fall of of sync if you use this without sufficient hardware.